 “This rounds the spine like a C shape instead of an S curve,” Queiros says.
 “Sitting back in your chair forces you to maintain your posture.”
 In the car, he adds, your head should touch the headrest, and you should adjust your mirrors for that position.

-Pillows can also offer lumbar support during your waking hours, as a study published in the journal Chiropractic & Manual Therapies showed.
+Lumbar support cushions or back pillows can also offer lumbar support during your waking hours, as a study published in the journal Chiropractic & Manual Therapies showed.
 For the study, 28 participants who sat for prolonged periods of time used a lumbar support pillow for 30 minutes.
 Half of the participants had lower back pain.
 The researchers noted that the lumbar support pillow helped increase or preserve the natural curve of the lumbar spine in those with and without back pain.

 Getting a standing desk is one way to combat sitting all day, says Queiros, and so is what he calls the “water trick.”
 Get up from your seat to fill up your glass with water every hour—most people don’t drink enough H20 anyway, says Queiros, so this will force you to up your hydration game—plus you’ll also have to get up to go to the bathroom!